 Best Overall: Wild Planet Wild Sockeye Salmon, Skinless & Boneless

-Several species of salmon are available in cans, packed with protein and Omega-3s, as well as calcium, vitamins, and selenium.
-Of the two most popular varieties, sockeye and pink, sockeye has a better nutritional profile and more appealing orange-red color, so it’s our first choice, even though pink is less expensive.
+Several species of salmon are available in cans.
+Of the two most popular varieties, sockeye and pink, sockeye has a more appealing orange-red color, so it’s our first choice, even though pink is less expensive.

-Best Pouched: SeaBear Ready to Eat Wild Sockeye Salmon in Pouch, 3.5 oz.
+Best Pouched: SeaBear Ready to Eat Wild Sockeye Salmon in Pouch, 3.5-Ounce

 Silver retort pouches are gaining in popularity for shipping shelf-stable cooked fish.
 They are lighter than cans, which make them convenient for emergency kits, hiking, or picnics where their portability and easy opening would be valuable.
 Unopened pouches last without refrigeration at least four years, according to the manufacturer.
 SeaBear offers bulk purchasing of pouches, too.